Saturday, December 22, 2018

 Until Zeus' fury split your core,

-Sprawled like primordial Adam,
+Sprawled like primordial female prophet,

 Earth's womb exposed between your roots.